 Tip 3: Tailor Your Media Kit and Case Study

-Another important step in figuring out how to approach hotels for a complimentary stay as a blogger or influencer is tailoring your media kit and case study to the type of partner or destination you are pitching too.
+Another important step in figuring out how to approach hotels for a complimentary stay as a Blogger, Influencer, or content Creator is tailoring your media kit and case study to the type of partner or destination you are pitching to.

 For example, try to incorporate information on some of your past hotel partnerships and collaborations in your media kit.
 The same goes for your case study – provide a case study that is relevant to the hotel, if possible.